akell47/amber_aid/git.md

   - this is like a little packet of edits you are ready to push up to github and you give the edits a little name
 4. you can `git push` to move your local changes up to the remote Github
  - yay! see your changes on github!
+ On the same repo- going forward first thing to continue on project:
-5. pull git down `git pull`
+5. pull git down `git pull origin master`
-  - `git pull` will tell you an update about the latest changes to your git/code/repository
+  - pulls down the latest changes to your git/code/repository;
+  - makes local master current with remote master

 #### The general flow is this.
 ###### if you want to start a new project from scratch, where no one has anything yet